zagandesign - Fotolia

 CIOs planning to migrate their existing interfaces build using SAP Process Integration to SAP Process Orchestration...

-need to first carefully evaluate their existing SAP landscape to decide whether an in-place PI-to-PO migration is more effective in meeting the company's business needs or whether a side-by-side PI-to-PO migration would be a better choice.
+need to first carefully evaluate their existing SAP infrastructure to decide whether an in-place PI-to-PO migration is more effective in meeting the company's business rules and needs or whether a side-by-side PI-to-PO migration would be a better choice.

 An in-place SAP Process Integration to SAP Process Orchestration upgrade will require upgrading the existing PI interface to Netweaver 7.31 in the same SAP system in which PO is installed.
 It also entails converting the existing Advanced Business Application Programming (ABAP) language-based Integration Directory to its Java equivalent, either manually or using the migration tool provided by SAP.